If you struggle to get around and use a car you could get a Blue Badge. A Blue Badge lets you park closer to where you're going.

 Contact your local council if you need help applying for a Blue Badge.

-Some councils have paper application forms or can help you with your application.
+Some councils will help you with your application over the phone.

 Blue Badge charge